Why do we get the most questions asking about tomato plant problems?

 Test your soil regularly.
 Maintain a pH level of about 6.5 and apply gypsum and lime to boost calcium levels and promote healthy growth.
+More on:

 Poor Watering Habits:

 Try not to get your plants’ leaves wet.
 Tomatoes’ fuzzy leaves tend to dry slowly, and this can promote the growth of fungus.
-Always ground-water your plants with a soaker hose or by simply allowing water to run at a trickle at the base of your plants to saturate the ground.
+Always ground-water your plants with a soaker hose or simply allow water to run at a trickle at the base of your plants to saturate the ground.

 Poor Air Circulation:

 Lack of air circulation between and through your plants can also cause fungal growth.
-Be sure to plant tomatoes far enough apart to allow for free growth and good air circulation.
+Be sure to plant tomatoes far enough apart to allow for free growth and good air movement.
 If you see powdery mildew growth, apply a fungicide right away.

 Blossom End Rot

-Blossom-end rot manifests as a black spot on the bottom of an otherwise plump, healthy tomato.
+Blossom end rot manifests as a black spot on the bottom of an otherwise plump, healthy tomato.
 Even if you cut off this bad spot, you will find the flesh of the fruit is mealy and unappetizing.

-Poor watering habits or hot, dry weather may cause or worsen problems with blossom end rot.
+Poor watering habits or hot, dry weather may cause or worsen problems with blossom-end rot.
 It may also happen when plants do not get the right amount of calcium. [source]

 Two reasons why this may happen.
 There is just not enough calcium in the garden soil, or the soil pH level is low preventing the plant from being able to absorb the available calcium present.
 The pH level of your soil should be about 6.5 for good tomato growth.